-The project plans to implement and manage the “Registro Pubblico delle Opposizioni”, established by Presidential Decree n.
-178/2010 as amended.
+The project implements and manages the “Registro Pubblico delle Opposizioni” (Public Objections Register), laid down by Presidential Decree n.
+178/2010, as amended.

-The purpose is to achieve a fair balance between the needs of the individuals who wish not to receive unsolicited direct marketing calls and postal mail any longer, and the needs of the companies, in condition to use telemarketing in a more organized and transparent setting.
+It seeks a fair balance between the needs of the individuals who no longer wish to receive unsolicited direct marketing calls and unwanted mail, and the telemarketing needs of companies, with a more organized and transparent service.

-The reform of the legislation on telemarketing offers a concrete protection for citizens whose telephone number is listed in a public telephone directory, who wish not to receive unsolicited marketing calls any longer.
-The establishment of the “Registro Pubblico delle Opposizioni” disposes the change from opt in to opt-out regime – allowing Italy to comply with EU Directive 2002/58/EC – which facilitated the citizens to exercise their rights and imposed to operators the new obligations on disclosure and transparency.
+The reform of the legislation on telemarketing offers solid protection for citizens whose telephone number is listed in a public telephone directory but who no longer wish to receive unsolicited marketing.
+The establishment of the “Registro Pubblico delle Opposizioni” ushered in a change from an ‘opt in’ to an ‘opt-out’ system – making Italy compliant with EU Directive 2002/58/EC – which allows citizens to exercise their rights and imposes new obligations regarding disclosure and transparency on operators.